Anshul-Gupta24/anshul-gupta24.github.io/_pages/about.md

   - /about.html
 ---

-I am a Computer Vision engineer at Mercedes-Benz Research and Development, Bangalore working on developing intelligent interiors to enhance user experience.
-I primarily work on small models for real time 2D human pose estimation in the car.
-Recently, I am fascinated by problems in 3D computer vision such as 6DoF object pose estimation.
-I graduated in 2019 from the Integrated Masters (Bachelors + Masters) program at IIIT Bangalore.
-My thesis was on the topic of ‘Second Language Learning in Deep Semantic Models and Humans’ under the guidance of Prof. Dinesh Jayagopi from IIIT Bangalore and Prof. Sriram Ganapathy from IISc.
+I am a PhD student at Idiap and EPFL under the supervision of Prof. Jean-Marc Odobez.
+Previously, I worked as a Computer Vision engineer at Mercedes-Benz Research and Development, Bangalore working in the Intelligent Interior team.
+I obtained my Bachelors and Masters degree from IIIT Bangalore in in 2019.
+My Masters thesis was on the topic of ‘Second Language Learning in Deep Semantic Models and Humans’ under the guidance of Prof. Dinesh Jayagopi from IIIT Bangalore and Prof. Sriram Ganapathy from IISc.

 My research explores how perceptual inputs lead to conceptual representations that can be reasoned with.
 I have approached this problem using the tools of computer vision and multimodal machine learning.
 In the past I have also interned at the RIKEN Brain Science Institute (now RIKEN Centre for Brain Science) as part of their summer program.